A Lotte Data – Minecraft Data Pack

 • charlottebuff:command_blocks includes all three types of command block.

-• charlottebuff:convertable_to_dead_bush includes saplings and sweet berry bushes.
+• charlottebuff:convertable_to_dead_bush includes saplings, bushes, firefly bushes, and sweet berry bushes.

 • charlottebuff:convertable_to_potted_dead_bush includes potted saplings.